-The HARP Society annual interdenominational service to commemorate the over 550 members of the Royal Irish Constabulary and the Dublin Metropolitan Police who were killed in the line of duty will take place at the Church of St Paul of the Cross in Mount Argus, Dublin 6W, on Saturday 26 August 2017 at 2.30pm.
+The HARP Society annual interdenominational service to commemorate the over 550 members of the Royal Irish Constabulary and the Dublin Metropolitan Police who were killed in the line of duty took place at the Church of St Paul of the Cross in Mount Argus, Dublin 6W, on Saturday 26 August 2017 at 2.30pm.

 RIC/DMP Commemoration Committee

 Inspector John Mills, DMP 9800